 Monte Haines gives insight and untold struggles of what it means to live as an adoptee without citizenship and his personal reflections.

 Monte Haines was born in 1970 in South Korea and was sent for adoption to a family in Iowa in 1978 through Holt International on an IR-4 visa as an Unseen Orphan to be Adopted.
 His adoption was never finalized, and then Monte was again relinquished.
 He bounced around between several foster homes before he was legally adopted by his parents in 1981.
-Although he served in the U.S. military from ‘93-’96, he was arrested on charges for a crime he was set up for and did not intentionally commit.
+Although he served in the U.S. military from ‘93-’96, he was arrested on charges of a crime he was set up for and did not intentionally commit.
 He subsequently served three years in a county jail and prison.
-Afterwards, he was detained and spent two years in a detention center.
+Afterward, he was detained and spent two years in a detention center.

 According to what Monte understood, his adoptive parents already believed he was naturalized.
 His family was never contacted by the US Government to ensure his adoption was finalized, which included completion of the naturalization process.
 His adoption agency also failed to ensure that he was naturalized.